aurelia/app-contacts/README.md

 ## Machine Setup

-This app is built on the Aurelia CLI (>= 0.16.0), which has a couple of prerequisites you must install first.
+This app is built on the Aurelia CLI, which has a couple of prerequisites you must install first.
 If you have previously setup your machine for the Aurelia CLI, you can skip this step.

 * Install NodeJS >= 4.x
     * You can [download it here](https://nodejs.org/en/).